At Newnham we take part in a broad range of sports and we have a fantastic sporting ethos.

 Our teachers are confident and experienced in providing exciting and stimulating lessons for all children.

 There are also a number of experts that give both children and staff ideas and practical experience to help develop particular sports.
-We specialise in football, rugby, judo and swimming and we provide extra curricular content in all of these.
+We specialise in football, rugby, netball and swimming and throughout the year, we provide extra curricular content in all of these.

 Competition in sport is very important to us as we regularly take part in many varied events.
 This is with both DRET funded competitions and Daventry Sports Partnership competitions.
 We have school teams for football, rugby, netball, cross country and athletics.
 Plus we take part in a number of other sports too.
 These include big events such as the DRET Winter and Summer Cup, where we compete against schools from around the country.
 The children are also inspired to participate in sport as they are given the opportunity to meet professional sportsmen and women from many different sports.

 Children from Years 1-6 are taken swimming at Daventry Leisure Centre for weekly lessons throughout the year.
 This means that we have a number of confident, able swimmers by the time they reach KS2.
 In addition children take part in award schemes for cycle training.